The Tala Blog

 We are thrilled to introduce our first-ever, sweet, and beautiful coffee from Brazil!
 Fazenda Boa Vista, a flourishing farm nestled in the rolling hills of Ibiraci, Minas Gerais, has proven its vibrant coffee to be a force to be reckoned with among its competition across the country.

-FUDAM - La Uni0n, Nariño, Colombia.
+FUDAM - La Union, Nariño, Colombia.

 This coffee from Nariño, Colombia is not just a coffee—it’s a testament to sustainable farming, community-driven progress, and a timeless flavor profile that never gets old.